 In Kenya we offer micro-vans - custom safari vehicles with pop top roofs - as well as 4x4 safari vehicles.
 In Tanzania, all the vehicles are 4x4 with a fridge and charging facility.
 The northern circuit in Tanzania is perfect for a drive-in safari.

 It's all about getting the right balance and that's where we can help.

 During the day there are often additional activities or excursions if they are of interest to you - or you can simply relax, watch the comings and goings from your balcony or verandah, find a spot on the lawn or in the camp lounge/bar, read and relax.
-Many properties have a pool, some have spas.
+Some properties have a pool, some have spas.

-Depending on your itinerary there can be a fair amount of travelling between national parks and lodges so its important to have the right balance of nights in the right places so you can really see the best of a place.
+Depending on your itinerary there can be a fair amount of travelling between national parks and lodges so it's important to have the right balance of nights in the right places so you can really see the best of a place.

 I want to go on safari but don't want to rough it

 You will not be roughing it.
 The properties we use are all of an excellent standard.
 All lodges have en suite bathrooms, as do the vast majority of camps.
 Some properties are incredibly luxurious.